Language Reference

 • Unicode-aware: Full international character support

-• Markdown-compatible: Works within existing markdown documents
+• Markdown-compatible: Works within existing Markdown documents

 Key Characteristics #